cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 end
 ```

-This can easily be called from a plain text Step like this:
+This can easily be called from a plain text step like this:

 ```
 # feature